Disembowelment (band)

-Disembowelment, often styled as diSEMBOWELMENT, were an Australian death-doom band that formed in November 1989 featuring Renato Gallina on guitar and vocals, and Paul Mazziotta on drums.
-In early 1991 Jason Kells joined on lead guitar and at the end of that year the group's line-up was completed by Matthew Skarajew on bass guitar.
-In 1992 they issued an extended play, Dusk, on Relapse Records and followed with a studio album, Transcendence into the Peripheral, in 1993.
-They disbanded shortly thereafter – never having performed live.
+Disembowelment, often styled as diSEMBOWELMENT, were an Australian death-doom band formed in November 1989, featuring Renato Gallina on guitar and vocals, and drummer Paul Mazziotta.
+In early 1991, lead guitarist Jason Kells joined, and bassist Matthew Skarajew completed the line-up at the end of that year.
+In 1992, they issued the EP Dusk on Relapse Records, and followed with a studio album, Transcendence into the Peripheral, the next year.
+They disbanded shortly after, never having performed live.
 AllMusic's Eduardo Rivadavia described them as "[s]till revered in underground circles as doom-grind pioneers ... [their works] remain genre classics".